mitchts/nbt-converter/README.md

 # nbt-converter

-A tool to convert maps created in new Minecraft versions to be usable in 1.8 for [Stratus Network](https://github.com/StratusNetwork).
+A tool to convert maps created in newer Minecraft versions (1.9 to 1.12.2) to be usable in 1.8 for [Stratus Network](https://github.com/StratusNetwork).
 Uses [twoolie/NBT](https://github.com/twoolie/NBT) for inspecting and editing the Minecraft region files.

-This does the absolute minimum to allow Minecraft maps created in newer versions to be used in a 1.8 server environment by converting the NBT and ids (such as `minecraft:chest` to `Chest`) and so on.
+This does the absolute minimum to allow Minecraft maps created in newer versions (1.9 to 1.12.2) to be used in a 1.8 server environment by converting the NBT and ids (such as `minecraft:chest` to `Chest`) and so on.

 ## What Works